The Tuxedo: Plot

-At first, Blaine thinks Jimmy is weird and annoying, and then a fraud when Jimmy's impersonation is finally exposed.
-She confiscates his borrowed tuxedo and attempts to stop the evil Dietrich Banning on her own by feigning a desire to become a turncoat for Banning Corporation.
+At first, Blaine thinks Jimmy is weird and annoying and finds it almost impossible to understand what makes him a great agent.
+When Jimmy's impersonation is finally exposed, she confiscates his borrowed tuxedo and attempts to stop the evil Dietrich Banning on her own by feigning a desire to become a turncoat for Banning Corporation.
 Meanwhile, Jimmy is ready to give up and go back to his life as a taxi driver, but while packing his belongings he discovers that Devlin had ordered a second suit for Jimmy himself, believing that Jimmy could also be a great agent.
 Using his new suit, Jimmy defeats the villain, Banning, by putting a cigarette in Blaine's mouth.
 Banning's tuxedo automatically forces him to pull out a lighter and light her cigarette.
-While Blaine is (comically) puffing on the lit cigarette, Jimmy begins to punch Banning.
+In the confusion, Jimmy begins to punch Banning.
 During the fight, Jimmy throws a glass containing the queen of the water striders into Banning's mouth.
 He is then infected with bacteria from the water strider.
-The other remaining water striders attack Banning and he then dies instantaneously.
+The other remaining water striders attack Banning and he then dies instantaneously from terminal dehydration.

 As compensation for his role in bringing down Banning, the organization uses its resources to orchestrate an operation so that Jimmy can finally meet his dream girl.
 However, confused by Blaine's and the now-recovered Devlin's conflicting instructions on how to act Jimmy succeeds only in alarming the girl into threatening to mace him, resulting in the operation being aborted.
-Consoling Jimmy afterwards, Blaine admits feeling sad that no one had ever tried to do for her what Jimmy had just done, and Jimmy tells Blaine that she has to change and be more accommodating if she ever wants to have a boyfriend.
+Consoling Jimmy afterwards, Blaine admits feeling sad that no one had ever tried to do for her what Jimmy had just done, and Jimmy tells Blaine that she has to change her shrewish personality and be more accommodating if she ever wants to have a boyfriend.
 Feeling a tentative attraction for each other, they walk away to buy coffee together.